 Ireland Lacrosse Bows Out Of 2022 World Games So Iroquois Nationals Can Play

 When invitations went out to men's lacrosse teams to compete in the 2022 World Games in Birmingham, Ala., there was a big omission.
-The third-best Iroquois Nationals, a team that represents the Haudenosaunee Confederacy, wasn't on the list.
+The No. 3 Iroquois Nationals, a team that represents the Haudenosaunee Confederacy, wasn't on the list.

-Organizers said the Nationals could not compete because they are not a sovereign nation — even though they have their own passports.
+Organizers said the Nationals could not compete because it is not from a sovereign nation — even though players have their own passports.

 "It was a disappointment and sort of boiled my blood," says Lyle Thompson, an Iroquois Nationals player.